NehaChopra/json2xslx/README.md

 Json2xslx::Generator.new(["../spec/sample.json""])
 ```

-Json2xslx can take single file containing the JSON formatted data and export it to respect .xslx.
+Json2xslx can take single file containing the JSON formatted data and export it to respect .xls.
 A folder of Json2xslx will be created in your home directory where you can find your exported files in various time stamp taken on running this file.

 ```
-Json2xslx::Generator.new(["../spec/sample.json","../spec/sample1.json"], {name: "Test", path: "#{ENV['HOME']}/Json2xslx/"})
+Json2xslx::Generator.new(["../spec/sample.json","../spec/sample1.json"], {name: "Test", path: "#{ENV['HOME']}/Json2x/"})
 ```

-Json2xslx can take more than a single file containing the JSON formatted data and export it to respect .xslx.
+Json2xslx can take more than a single file containing the JSON formatted data and export it to respect .xls.
-When more than single files are provided to the Json2xslx in order to export the .xslx a single workbook with multiple sheet tabs are created.
+When more than single files are provided to the Json2xslx in order to export the .xls a single workbook with multiple sheet tabs are created.
 A folder of Json2xslx will be created in your home directory where you can find your exported files in various time stamp taken on running this file.

 Where to find your generated excel export:
-Folder structure: home_directory/Json2xslx/time_stamp/cretead_file.xslx
+Folder structure: home_directory/Json2xslx/time_stamp/created_file.xls

 ## Development